Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Production 3 course gives cinema students invaluable experience

-Known as one of the most competitive, grueling and intense courses in the program, the 40 cinema and digital arts students in Production 3 will celebrate the culmination of their hard work at a screening of their films on Friday, Dec.
+Known as one of the most competitive, grueling and intense courses in the program, the 40 cinema arts students in Production 3 will celebrate the culmination of their hard work at a screening of their films on Friday, Dec.
 11.

 Conservatory Theatre presents 'Carousel'